narrelleg/narrelleg.github.io/research.md

 “Healing from History: The Effects of Reconciling Narratives about Past Violence"

-"When the Founding Fathers are Killed: National Building in the Aftermath of Conflict"
+"When the Founding Fathers are Killed: Nation-Building in the Aftermath of Conflict"

 "Culture Shock and Socialization: Approaches to Ethnic Integration and Nation-Building in Nigeria’s National Youth Service"